This page gives an overview of manual failover for Memorystore for Redis. To learn how to perform a failover, see Initiating a manual failover.

 - In the Monitoring navigation pane, click Metrics Explorer.

 Find resource type and metric, and then select from the menu or

 enter the name for the resource and metric.
 Use the following information to complete the

 - For the Resource, select or enter Cloud Memorystore Redis.

 - For the Metric, select or enter Node role.

-The Cloud Monitoring chart represents the master and replica nodes with two lines.
+The Cloud Monitoring chart represents the primary and replica nodes with two lines.
 When a node's line has a value of zero on the chart, it is the replica node.
-When a node's line has a value of one on the chart, it is the master node.
+When a node's line has a value of one on the chart, it is the primary node.
 The chart represents a failover by showing how the lines switch from one to zero, and zero to one, respectively.

 gcloud redis instances describe [INSTANCE_ID] --region=[REGION]

 Your primary node is in the zone labeled